 Involved in the Service Desk?

 - Understand what it is that you are supposed to be doing.
 What do you support and what don’t you?
-This will be documented in the IT strategy and service catalogue.
+This will be documented in the IT strategy and service catalog.
 Don’t have one?
 Approach the governance of IT group and ask them what is expected of you.
 Don’t have one?
 Guess.
 You’ll soon find out whether you are right or wrong, although to be honest, you probably have a fairly good idea anyway.

 - Understand what you are actually doing.
 Review current state by taking a step back and seeing whether it matches with what is expected of you.